Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 <b style="color:red">WARNING: KEEP AWAY FROM WINDOWS 10!</b>
 <br>
-<b style="color:blue">For Windows 10 users: You should upgrade your OS to Windows 7, or try GREAT Linux:)</b>
+<b style="color:blue">For Windows 10 users: You should UPGRADE your OS to Windows 7, or try GREAT Linux:)</b>

 # Change Log